vladimir-aubrecht/Tutorials/BuildGuides/Php/php_build_x64_to_arm64.md

 ```

-**WARNING**: Note libpq is installed as NON-static version.
+**WARNING**: Note libpq and some other libraries are installed as NON-static version.
 If you use static version, you'll be missing exports.

 **NOTE**: Zlib.lib will be needed for building of libxml, but zlib_a.lib for building php itself.